I will TRY to post a chapter every day, but I cannot promise that I will. :)

-They smile at each other, happy to see (or rather hear
+They smile at each other, happy to see (or rather hear) Jordan this excited.

 “Sounds like someone is looking forward to the trip.”
 Scotty laughs and Kevin only gives a quick nod, before focusing again on the busy traffic around the airport.
 He checks his watch.
 Still enough time.

 Two weeks earlier:

 This is the moment he likes the most.
 It’s quiet at the little dock where all the small boats drift side by side.
 The water is calm, there’s an occasional laughter drifting in from the hotel, the music from the disco can only be heard if someone opens the door, but at this time of the night, most of his guests are most likely too busy dancing.

 He enjoys this silence, because it gives him time to think about the letter he received from England this morning.
 James’ mother is his sister and she’s the reason that he fled England years ago, so he can sympathize with James and he wishes that he could do something to help the poor boy, but he hasn’t figured out yet how he can offer help.

 He can hear someone approach.
 Footsteps on the wooden planks, but it doesn’t bother him.
 He has no enemies.
 He turns around.